domschl/HuggingFaceGuidedTourForMac/README.md

 - To see the history that the model maintains you can uncomment the two `history_text` related lines above.
 - To get rid of the downloaded models, clean up `~/.cache/huggingface/hub`.
 Missing stuff is automatically re-downloaded when needed.

+## Changes

+- 2023-03-16: Since `pytorch` v2.0 is now released, the channel `pytorch-nightly` can now be replaced by `pytorch` in the installation instructions.
+The `pytorch-nightly` channel is no longer needed for MPS support.